Bryan-b/jsmimic-php/README.md

 ```

+###### Explanation:

+The array_count_values function takes one parameter: the array of values to count.
+It counts all the values of the array and returns an object where each key is a value from the array and each value is the number of times that value appears in the array.
+The array_count_values function is useful when you want to count the number of occurrences of each value in an array.

 ### 5. array_diff_assoc

 This function computes the difference of arrays in array1 but not in array2 with additional index check.

+###### Parameters:
+- array1 (Array): The array to compare from.
+- array2 (Array): An array to compare against.

 ```js